image

 Company set up process

-A foreign-invested limited liability company, or PT PMA, generally requires 2-4 months to set up and be operational.
+A foreign-invested limited liability company, or PT PMA, generally requires 2-4 months to set up and be operational (subject to the risk classification of the intended business activities).

 • Determine the industrial business classification code (KBLI), based on the intended business activities;

-• Establish a legal entity with the company’s activities stated in the Deed of Establishment (this must be done with a local notary and the Deed of Establishment will have to be ratified by the Ministry of Law and Human Rights);
+• Establish a legal entity with the company’s activities stated in the Deed of Establishment (this must be done with a local notary and the Deed of Establishment will have to be ratified by the Ministry of Law);

 • Obtain a taxpayer identification number from the local tax office and a domicile letter from the district government (businesses established in Jakarta do not require a domicile letter);